hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/053_hints_on_practical_spirituality.md

 something that produces the effect and sits on a throne dispensing justice.
 In working we become exhausted because we use up so much Prana.

-The breathing exercises, called Prânâyâma, bring about regulation of the breathing, rhythmic action of the Prana.
+The breathing exercises, called Prānāyāma, bring about regulation of the breathing, rhythmic action of the Prana.
 When the Prana is working rhythmically, everything works properly.
 When the Yogis get control over their own bodies, if there is any disease in any part, they know that